Abramovuch/cyborg/readme.md

    - Parallel pipelines:
       - `Pipeline.parallel(pipeline1, pipeline2).pipe(pipeline3)` - run two pipelines in parallel and pipe it to a third
    - Documentation
+   - Clarify the distinction between a processor and a scraper